tektutor/devops-aug-2021/Day1/README.md

 INSERT INTO Training VALUES ( 2, "Kubernetes", "5 Days" );
 INSERT INTO Training VALUES ( 3, "Artificial Intelligence", "5 Days" );
 SELECT * FROM Training;
+exit
+exit
+docker rm -f mysql1
+docker run -d --name mysql1 --hostname mysql1 -v /tmp/mysql:/var/lib/mysql mysql:latest
+docker exec -it mysql1 sh
+mysql -u root -p
+USE tektutor;
+SELECT * FROM Training;
 ```
+As you can observe, though mysql1 container was deleted we are able to access the records created in old container from the new mysql1 container.
+This is possible as we are using Volume Mounting /tmp/mysql.